Frequently Asked Questions

 There are no program costs for law schools or the applicants they refer.

-Law school applicants who have been referred to LexPostBacc must submit the LexPostBacc Application by May 14, 2023.
-Once their eligibility is verified, applicants will be required to sign a LexPostBacc Participation Agreement, certifying that they are no longer pursuing admission to other law schools and will not submit any new law school applications in the future.
+Law school applicants who have been referred to LexPostBacc must submit the LexPostBacc Application by the stipulated deadline.
+Once their eligibility is verified, applicants will be required to sign a LexPostBacc Participation Agreement, certifying that they are no longer pursuing admission to other law schools and will not submit any new law school applications for at least 18 months.

 LexPostBacc offers a pathway to law school admission for promising applicants who may have difficulty otherwise gaining admission.
 Program participants, called Scholars, will be exposed to a rigorous year-long law school prep curriculum premised on increasing their odds of law school success.
 Participants will also receive generous financial support.
 Referring law schools will offer participants a renewable scholarship of at least 20% of tuition.
-AccessLex will offer participants a $3,000 stipend, payable over their course of law school study ($1,000 each year for full-time students and $750 per year for part-time students).
-More information about the curriculum can be found here.
+AccessLex will offer participants a $7,500 stipend, payable over their course of law school study.

 Deferred admission offers made as part of LexPostBacc are binding, once accepted.
 Applicants will be required to sign a program participation agreement that certifies that the applicant will attend the law school that made the deferred admission offer and will not seek admission elsewhere for at least 18 months.